 Unlike most native advertising that relies solely on the in-house information brands can find, T Brand Studio seems to place an emphasis on using sources that provide authenticity to their content and a feeling of "they really went out of their way to make this story interesting and informative".
 Check out this trio of oral sources from Grit & Grace:

 - Sara Mearns, a dancer with The New York City Ballet since 2004

 - Marika Molnar, director of physical therapy for The New York City Ballet

 - Gretchen Smith, who joined The New York City Ballet in 2006

 Keep in mind that The New York City Ballet didn't sponsor this piece of content.
 These three sources, at least from the reader's perspective, seem to participate on the same terms as sources in any regular editorial article.

-Access to people and places, that generally aren't accessible, is one of journalism's selling points.
-Now, I'm not saying that native advertising is journalism because it is not.
-One is advertising, one is journalism end of discussion.
+Access to people and places that generally aren't accessible is one of journalism's selling points.
+Now, I'm not saying that native advertising is journalism.
+It is not.
+One is advertising, one is journalism.
+End of discussion.
 But that doesn't mean that native advertising should stay away from each and every thing that is potentially good about good journalism.
-One of those is the ability to provide the reader with an entry point to the hidden worlds of the world.
-T Brand Studio does a great job of that with their sponsored posts.
+One of those is the ability to provide the reader with an entry point to hidden worlds.
+T Brand Studio does a great job of that with its sponsored posts.

 → RELATED ARTICLE: